arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

       <add key="HubName" value="[hub name]"/>
     </appSettings>
     ````

-    > **Note:** For demo purposes we simply store these values in the Web.config file, but the Package security identifier SID and client secret should be securely stored.
-Disclosure or theft of this information could enable an attacker to send notifications to your users without your permission or knowledge.

 1. Publish the Customers Web API service in Windows Azure.
 To do this, follow the steps in [Exercise 2, Task 2](#Ex2Task2).